arincdemir/leetcode_solutions/README.md

 ### 433. Genetic Mutation
 Create an adjacency list and put neighboring (ones with only 1 nucleotite difference) genes in it.
 Then run a bfs starting with the startGene until you arrive at the endGene.
 If the loop terminates, then it is impossible reaching the endGene.

+### 2008.
+Maximum Earnings From Taxi
+Very interesting dp question.
+First need to create a dict that stores the rides that start on each spot.
+Then use dp to evaluate the two choices: Skip the spot or take the passenger thats on the spot.